Patient Zero: How to Tell if your Computer is Infected With Malware

 When your computer boots up, the OS and certain applications are launched on startup.
 Startup is key for many forms of malware and do a good job of hiding themselves.

 Because of this, it’s vital to check your task manager whenever you are suspicious of a certain program, or you believe your computer is infected.
 These programs can be obviously named or mix itself in with your OS, so be sure to comb through the applications cautiously.

 3. Files and Folders Randomly Disappearing and Corrupting

 I have good news and bad news.
 Good news is that important work document was not deleted because of a mis-click.
 Bad news is that some malware is probably responsible.

 Because malware tends to hide itself in one or more files, it is not uncommon for malware to suddenly go AWOL and take out some of your files.

 Some malware just moves around your files, while other forms delete your files completely.
 Malware can also corrupt your files or change the extension of the file.
 While not the end of the world and sometimes possible to recover, it is annoying.
-Just keep your files organized so you can have an easier time telling if a file has been moved or changed.
+Just keep your files organized and check your NTFS folder permissions so you can have an easier time telling if a file has been moved or changed.

 4. The System Refuses to Boot

 Your computer refusing to boot is a scary and depressing situation.
 Most of the time, a computer refusing to boot is because of a hardware or firmware issue.
 But before you order that new power supply, it is important to note that malware could be the cause.
 Some malware, mainly viruses, work their way into the operating system files.